sambit-giri/BCemu/README.md

 ## CONTRIBUTING

-If you find any bugs or unexpected behavior in the code, please feel free to open a [Github issue](https://github.com/sambit-giri/BCMemu/issues).
+If you find any bugs or unexpected behaviour in the code, please feel free to open a [Github issue](https://github.com/sambit-giri/BCMemu/issues).
 The issue page is also good if you seek help or have suggestions for us.

 ## References
 <a id="1">[1]</a>